thoughtbot/dns/book/chapters/appendix/windows-pkg-mgmt.md

 $ choco upgrade chocolatey
 ```

 I also recommend enabling the `allowGlobalConfirmation` feature for chocolatey.
-If you don't it will ask you every time if you want to install each package:
+If you do not, it will ask if you want to install each package every time:

 ```
 $ choco feature enable -n=allowGlobalConfirmation
 ```

-If you want to disable this feature, you can run:
+To disable this feature, run:

 ```
 $ choco feature disable -n=allowGlobalConfirmation